 Investigative Report and Recommended Findings: Upon conclusion of the investigation, EOCR shall issue a written report to the appropriate executive in the Respondent’s chain of command or administrator with appropriate authority (Vice President and Chief Student Affairs Officer for students; Executive Vice President for academic faculty and other employees reporting directly to an Executive Vice President; Vice President for other employees; and the Chancellor for the College at UVA-Wise), or the executive’s designee.
-The investigative report will include a summary of the evidence gathered during the investigation and will include a recommendation as to whether there is sufficient information, by a preponderance of the evidence, to support a finding that the Respondent(s) engaged in the alleged Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct in violation of the PADH and/or PAR Policies.
+The investigative report will include a summary of the evidence gathered during the investigation and will include a recommendation as to whether there is sufficient information, by a preponderance of the evidence, to support a finding that the Respondent(s) engaged in the alleged Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct in violation of the PADH Policy and/or PAR Policy.

 If EOCR recommends a finding of violation, the report will include recommended action items, which may include, but are not limited to: (a) a directive to stop any ongoing discriminatory, harassing and/or retaliatory behavior/practices; (b) disciplinary or other corrective action be taken against the Respondent and/or others; (c) relief be granted to the Complainant, such as accommodations, reinstatement, hiring, reassignment, promotion, training, back pay or other compensation and/or benefits (specific remedies shall be fact-specific to each complaint); and/or (d) other proactive measures, such as targeted training or education.

 Upon receipt of the investigative report, the appropriate executive will have ten (10) calendar days to review the Investigative Report, accept or reject the recommended findings and the recommended action items and, if applicable, determine sanction in accordance with the appropriate disciplinary procedures.
-Nothing in the PADHR Procedures prevents the executive from implementing disciplinary action against a Respondent where the Final Investigation Report demonstrates the Respondent engaged in other conduct prohibited by the University, regardless of whether the Respondent has been found responsible for violating the PADH or PAR Policies.
+Nothing in the PADHR Procedures prevents the executive from implementing disciplinary action against a Respondent where the Final Investigation Report demonstrates the Respondent engaged in other conduct prohibited by the University, regardless of whether the Respondent has been found responsible for violating the PADH Policy or PAR Policy.

-The executive will communicate, in writing, his/her decision on the finding(s) and each of the recommended action items outlined in the Investigative Report with supporting reason to EOCR.
+The executive will communicate, in writing, their decision on the finding(s) and each of the recommended action items outlined in the Investigative Report with supporting reason to EOCR.
 If the executive requires additional time for further investigation or other good cause, the executive shall request such an extension from EOCR.
 EOCR will inform the parties, simultaneously and in writing, of any extension the executive requests.
 EOCR will communicate the executive’s decision, in writing, simultaneously, to the parties within five (5) calendar days of receipt of the decision.
 The decision outlined in this notice is final under the Policy and is not subject to further University appeal or grievance.
-Nothing in these Procedures abrogates post-adjudication rights as provided by state and federal law (i.e., State Grievance Procedure, under Chapter 30 (§2.2-3000 et. seq.) of Title 2.2 of the Code of Virginia; the U.S. Department of Education, Office for Civil Rights; U.S. Equal Opportunity Employment Commission).
+Nothing in these Procedures abrogates post-adjudication rights as provided by state and federal law (i.e., State Grievance Procedure, under Chapter 30 (§2.2-3000 et. seq.) of Title 2.2 of the Code of Virginia; the U.S. Department of Education Office for Civil Rights; U.S. Equal Opportunity Employment Commission).